keptn/tutorials/site/tutorials/keptn-openshift-crc-07.md

   ```

 Negative
-: Following the instructions that are given from this command before proceeding.
+: Please follow the instructions that are given from the `crc oc-env` command before proceeding.

-Now login as an `admin` with the command that from the log output above.
+Next, login as an `admin` with the command that from the log output above.
 Please make sure to *use the correct password that you see on your own screen*.

   ```
   oc login -u kubeadmin -p yourpassword https://api.crc.testing:6443